Tricklebyte/BlazorId_App/README.md

  ## Using Authentication and Authorization in the UI

-### CascadingAuthenticationState component
+#### CascadingAuthenticationState Component
  Authentication in SignalR apps is established with the initial connection.
 The CascadingAuthenticationState component receives the authentication information upon intial connection and cascades this information to all descendant components.<br/>
+ The **AuthorizedView**  and  **AuthorizedRouteView** are the two used by this demmo project.

-### AuthorizeRouteView component
+#### AuthorizeRouteView component
-Uses CascadingAuthenticationState in the App.Razor file to allow or deny access to component routes based on the authorization state.
-Components with the @Page directive support the use of Authorization attibutes.
 The AuthorizeRouteView component uses the component's authorization results to grant or deny access to the requested route.
 * When the authorization fails, the code in the **NotAuthorized** element is activated and route is denied.
 A denial message is returned to the caller.
 * When the authorization succeeds, the code in the **NotAuthorized** element is not activated and the requested is routed as usual.

+ #### Component Level Authorization Attribute
+Components with the @Page directive support the use of Authorization attibutes.
+The CascadingAuthenticationState component allows access to The results of these attributes are used by the **AuthorizedView** and **AuthorizedRouteView** components.
 **App.razor**<br/><br/>

 ```xml